 - A. The following are some recommended procedures for the budget review and documentation: - 1.
 Establish a permanent file. - 2.
 Document the statewide budget assumptions. - 3.
 Obtain the district's budget assumptions. - 4.
-Prepare the budget review checklist. - 5.
-Perform additional financial analysis. - 6.
+Prepare a budget review checklist.

+- 5. Perform additional financial analysis. - 6.
 Provide a technical correction letter to each district or meet with the district financial officer to discuss the budget review. - 7.
-Provide each district with a budget review letter documenting the approval or disapproval of the budget.

-B. The Permanent File

-- 1. The determination of the district's solvency is in some measure based on the county staff's knowledge of the district's history.
+Provide each district with a budget review letter documenting the approval or disapproval of the budget. - B. The Permanent File - 1.
+The determination of a district's solvency is in some measure based on the county office staff's knowledge of the district's history.
 For example: - a.
 Does the district have a history of submitting a balanced budget that was later determined to have deficiencies? - b.
 Has the district been able to adequately project average daily attendance (ADA) in recent years? - c.
 Does the district have a history of underestimating certain categories of expenditures? - d.
 Does the district usually make a significant number of errors in preparing the budget? - e.
 Does the district have an adequate position control system? - f.
-Do the district staff have an understanding of the internal controls that affect the district's budget development?

-2. To allow county staff reviewing the budgets to easily review historical information and other pertinent information, it is a good idea to set up a permanent file for each district.

-- 3. The permanent file contains an ongoing financial history of the district. - 4.
+Do the district staff understand the internal controls that affect the district's budget development? - g.
+Does the district have a history of not reconciling balance sheet accounts? - 2.
+To allow county office staff reviewing the budgets to easily review historical information and other pertinent information, it is a good idea to set up a permanent file for each district. - 3.
+The permanent file contains an ongoing financial history of the district. - 4.
 The permanent file should include the following types of information: - a.
 Information on the number and type of charter schools the district has sponsored. - i.
 The list should include the name of each charter school. - ii.
-Whether the charter school is legally a part of the district or has established separate legal status as a nonprofit public benefit corporation. - iii.
+Include whether the charter school is legally part of the district or has established separate legal status as a nonprofit public benefit corporation. - iii.
 If the charter school is a nonprofit public benefit corporation, include documentation of the school's legal status.
-This is important because the district will not include the financial data for these charter schools in its budget, year-end statements, or interim reports. - iv.
+This is important because the district will not include the financial data for these charter schools in its budget, year-end statements, or interim reports.

+- iv.
 A copy of the memorandum of understanding between the charter school and the sponsoring district. - b.
 Newspaper articles that provide information relevant to the district's financial situation.

-For example: articles on the closure of a school, the opening of a closed school, the purchase of land, administration or governing board unexpected resignations, fraud, possible bond issues, or other indebtedness.
+Examples include articles on the closure of a school, the opening of a closed school, the purchase of land, unexpected or sudden resignations of district administrators or governing board members, allegations of fraud, possible bond issues or other indebtedness, etc.